ChainXY/scrapy_interview/README.md

 # Scrapy Interview Test
 This is a small challenge designed to test your scraping abilities.
 ## Setup:
-1. Set up an environment and install scrapy.
+Set up an environment and install scrapy.
 - We **strongly recommend** using miniconda for install, since installing scrapy in windows requires separate install of C++ build tools (https://docs.scrapy.org/en/latest/intro/install.html#windows)
 - We recommend using python 3.9.
 - You only need to install scrapy to do this task.
-    - Submissions not using scarpy will not be accepted.
+- Submissions not using scrapy will not be accepted.
+## Test Run
-2. Run the provided londondrugs spider to make sure your install is working.
+Run the provided londondrugs scrapy spider to make sure your setup is working.
 - To run a spider cd into this (\GitHub\scrapy_interview) folder, and run `scrapy crawl londondrugs -o londondrugs.csv` in the terminal.

-3. Once you have the envrionment set up and scrapy is working on your computer, reach out to us for the list of websites for your test.
-    - Use the provided item definition (fields) for your scrape.
-Do NOT create custom item fields.
-For instance, store hours should be in `item['store_hours']`.

-### Useful links:
+## Useful links:
 https://devhints.io/xpath

 https://docs.scrapy.org/en/latest/topics/selectors.html .get()/.getall() are equivalent to extract_first()/extract()